EngineerBetter/engineerbetter-hugo/content/blog/cf-for-k8s-kubecf-kf.md

 ### Can I buy it?

-Yes - I'm sure Google Cloud will be very happy to have your custom, and [as Google Cloud partners EngineerBetter](https://cloud.withgoogle.com/partners/detail/?id=engineerbetter&hl=en-GB) can help you with that.
+Yes - I'm sure Google Cloud will be very happy to have your custom, and [EngineerBetter as Google Cloud partners](https://cloud.withgoogle.com/partners/detail/?id=engineerbetter&hl=en-GB) can also help you with that.

 ### What about the future?

 Google continue to invest in `kf` and Product Manager Micah Baker has publicly mentioned a feature roadmap stretching out at least a year.

-## Our experiences
+## Our experience

-When migrating off of PWS, we initially tried cf-for-k8s.
+We needed to migrate away from PWS before 15th January 2021.
+Our estate comprised around 15 static web applications, and a few Ruby apps.
+Some of these needed Redis and Postgres data services.

+The team enthusiastically started off using cf-for-k8s.
+After more than a week of effort, we concluded that it was not ready for real-world use.

 Whilst cf-for-k8s makes starting a development environment trivial, it does not offer the feature toggles required for a production deployment.
 A lot of the conveniences in cf-deployment's ops files are missing.